Newsletter September 2024

 Ben Jager

-Executive President of DRN and normally the editor of this newsletter, has been forced to temporarily resign from his work for the network due to health reasons.
+Executive President of DRN and normally the compiler of this newsletter, has been forced to temporarily resign from his work for the network due to health reasons.
+We wish him a speedy recovery.

 DN AGRAR Group sales rise 4% first half of 2024